Talk to sales Contact Login English

 Break-even analysis

 Investors will want to know how much revenue you will need to generate each month to break even after all fixed and operating costs are considered.
-In the analysis, you should show how you intend to generate the necessary revenue, even in difficult months with lower sales.
+In the analysis, you should show how you intend to generate the necessary revenue, even under challenging months with lower sales.

 Sensitivity analysis